-Bachelor's in business administration (BBA) graduates gain a broad, in-demand skill set that applies to many industries, including finance, technology, and healthcare.
-A BBA provides students with versatility, mobility, and room to grow professionally.
+Bachelor's in business administration (BBA) graduates gain a broad, in-demand skill set that applies to finance, technology, healthcare, and other fields.
+A BBA provides students with versatility, mobility, and room for professional growth.

-Business administration professionals possess the foundational knowledge and skills needed to adapt to changing markets and technologies in a dynamic economy.
-BBA graduates can transfer their skills to other fields and move when opportunities arise.
+Business administration students develop the foundational knowledge and skills needed to adapt to changing markets and technologies in a dynamic economy.
+BBA graduates can also transfer their skills to other fields, should the opportunity arise.

-A BBA represents the entry-level education requirement for most business management and administration careers.
-The BLS projects faster-than-average employment growth for the business and financial sectors.
+A BBA fulfills the entry-level education requirement for many business management and administration careers.
+Additionally, the BLS projects above-average employment growth for the business and financial sectors.

 Accountants prepare and examine financial documents, document financial transactions, and recommend financial actions after analyzing accounting options.
-Auditors review the financial records of an organization to ensure validity and accuracy.
-To work as an accountant or auditor, an individual needs a bachelor's degree in accounting or a related field like business administration.
+Auditors review organizations' financial records to ensure validity and accuracy.
+To work as an accountant or auditor, each candidate needs a bachelor's degree in accounting or a related field, like business administration.

 - Budget Analyst

-Budget analysts help public and private institutions develop budgets after assessing the needs, costs, and risks of a project or program.
+Budget analysts help public and private institutions develop budgets after assessing a project or program's needs, costs, and risks.
 They work closely with product and project managers, reviewing budget proposals for completeness, accuracy, and compliance.

 - Cost Estimator

-Cost estimators analyze data to determine the overall cost of a project, accounting for materials, labor, and time.
-These estimators typically specialize in a product or industry, such as automotive production or construction.
+These professionals analyze data to determine the overall cost of a project, accounting for materials, labor, and time.
+Estimators typically specialize in a product or industry, such as automotive production or construction.

-Human resource specialists and managers develop policy and direct/coordinate the administrative functions and HR activities of an organization.
+Human resource specialists and managers develop policy and direct/coordinate organizations' administrative functions and HR activities.
 Daily duties may involve hiring, screening, and recruiting new staff; addressing questions regarding compensation, benefits, training, and labor relations; and working on strategic planning.
-HR specialists typically need a bachelor's degree for entry-level positions.
+An HR specialist typically needs a bachelor's degree for entry-level positions.

 Master's Degree in Business Administration

-With a professional business degree or an MBA, students gain a more comprehensive understanding of how businesses operate, as well as the skills and know-how needed to lead and manage.
+While earning a professional business degree or MBA, students develop a comprehensive understanding of how businesses operate, as well as the skills and know-how needed to lead and manage.

 A recent survey by the National Center for Education Statistics found that U.S. schools conferred the most master's degrees in business, outpacing education -- the runner-up -- by more than 25%.

-While a BBA can help graduates launch their business administration careers, an MBA can help them advance professionally.
-MBA graduates leave business programs prepared to take on management roles with a skill set they can apply across industries.
+While BBAs can help graduates launch their business administration careers, MBAs help them continue to advance professionally.
+MBA graduates leave business programs prepared to take on management roles across industries.

 Information technology managers oversee the computer-related activities of an organization, including the planning, coordination, and direction of IT goals and systems.
-They may work with hardware, software, and networks.
-IT managers often lead teams in the installation and maintenance of systems.
-Many organizations require these workers to hold a master's degree.
+They work with hardware, software, and networks, often leading teams in the installation and maintenance of these systems.
+Many organizations require these workers to hold master's degrees.

 - Financial Manager

-The primary task of financial managers involves monitoring the financial health of an organization.
+These managers monitor the financial health of an organization.
 Typical duties include producing and reviewing financial reports, monitoring accounts, and preparing activity reports.
 They also direct investment activities and assess ways to help organizations achieve and improve profitability, including analyzing markets for opportunities and developing long-term strategies.
-Financial managers with a bachelor's degree must bring significant experience to the role, and many employers prefer candidates with a master's degree in business administration, finance, or accounting.
+Financial managers with bachelor's degrees must bring significant experience to the role, and many employers prefer candidates with master's degrees in business administration, finance, or accounting.

 Industrial production managers oversee the daily production of goods at manufacturing plants and related sites.
-Responsibilities may include coordinating, planning, and directing the use of workers and machines in the production process.
-This process may include performance reviews, quality assurance of products, and ensuring safety compliance.
-Hiring managers at larger plants often look for candidates who hold an MBA or an advanced degree in industrial management.
+Responsibilities include coordinating, planning, and directing the use of workers and machines in the production process.
+These managers also deal with performance reviews, quality assurance, and safety compliance.
+Hiring managers at larger plants often look for candidates who hold MBAs or advanced degrees in industrial management.

 Management analysts help companies find ways to improve their efficiency of operations to drive down costs and increase revenues.
 Their daily duties may include conducting organizational studies and evaluations, designing systems and procedures, and conducting measurement studies.
-Management consultants or analysts can enter the field with a bachelor's degree, though some employers prefer candidates who hold an MBA.
+These analysts can enter the field with bachelor's degrees, though some employers prefer candidates who hold MBAs.

 C-level executives make company-wide decisions.
-They direct, plan, and coordinate the activities of their organization and develop policies and strategies to help companies reach their goals.
-Top executives may possess a degree in business administration or a degree more targeted to their industry, such as a public administration degree.
-To work in the private sector, executives more commonly possess an MBA with a specialization in finance, entrepreneurship, operations, or business intelligence.
+They direct, plan, and coordinate their organizations' activities, developing policies and strategies to reach their goals.
+A top executive may possess a degree in business administration or a degree more targeted to their industry, such as a public administration degree.
+To work in the private sector, an executive commonly holds an MBA with a specialization in finance, entrepreneurship, operations, or business intelligence.

-A DBA serves as a terminal degree in business administration.
-Students who enroll in these programs continue to bolster their theoretical knowledge in business and business management by completing 3-6 additional years of school.
+A doctor of business administration (DBA) serves as a terminal degree in the field.
+Students who enroll in these programs continue to bolster their theoretical knowledge related to business and business management by completing 3-6 additional years of education.
 Similar to an MBA, a DBA can lead to many lucrative career opportunities.